Pokemon Brilliant Diamond and Shining Pearl: How to get fossils

 While most wild Pokemon in Brilliant Diamond and Shining Pearl can be found in tall grass and caves, there are a couple of prehistoric monsters that can only be obtained by reviving them from fossils.
-These, however, only appear in the Grand Underground, and they can be a bit tricky to find, so here's a rundown on how to get fossils and revive them.
+These, however, only appear in the Grand Underground, and they can be a bit tricky to get your hands on, so here's a rundown on how to get fossils and revive them.

 Where to get Pokemon fossils